Written by Shaun Swartz

 Is there a better option?

-The bare-skinned truth?
-Keep the sun off of your skin by covering up.
+The bare-skinned truth about sunscreen?
+It’s probably better to just keep the sun off of your skin by covering up.
 There’s a reason that all of the staff members onboard your boat are wearing long sleeved shirts, hats, sunglasses, and even face protection throughout the day: Momentary bronze glory isn’t worth the long-term risk of skin cancer.
 We love photosynthesizing just as much as the next sailor, but extended sun exposure is a very serious threat to your health.

-So before we get down off of our sunscreen-soapbox, consider a few final thoughts and facts about sun protection, and while you’re at it – go put on some sunscreen while you finish reading:
+So before we get down off of our sunscreen-soapbox, consider a few final thoughts and facts and sun protection tips, and while you’re at it – go put on some sunscreen while you finish learning the truth about sunscreen:

 * 80% of a person’s lifetime sun exposure is acquired before age 18, so grab a sunscreen of SPF 30 or greater.

-* Consider buying sunscreens that are environmentally friendly.
+* Consider protecting yourself from the sun with sunscreens that are environmentally friendly.
 An increasing amount of scientific research has shown that standard sunscreens with oxybenzone, a commonly found organic compound found in many sunscreens, actually inhibit the growth of coral.
 Turns out that sunscreen pollution is a major contributor to the decline of coral populations.
 Without coral reefs, we lose the portion of the ocean responsible for housing up to 25% of all marine life.

 * “Waterproof” sunscreen maintains its SPF level for up to 90 minutes after water exposure, whereas “water-resistant” sunscreen may maintain its SPF level for up to 40 minutes after water exposure.